johanley/postscript-notes/README.md

 * execution stack: procedures and files being executed; the call stack.
 Programs don't talk to this directly.

-**Stack operations are important because they are used often.**
+**Stack operations are important because they are used so often.**

 ## Working with PS as a Programmer
 * Adobe's documentation for the language is robust and authorative
 * it's definitely low-level
-* it's curt and can be hard to read
+* it's curt
+* reading it often requires more concentration than is usual for a programming language
 * I don't know of anything resembling an IDE for PS
-* debugging PS could not be more rudimentary.
+* debugging PS is very rudimentary.
 Adobe has an <em>ehander.ps</em> which can give better stack traces etc., but I haven't used it yet.
 * the conversion from PS to PDF for the final output is a non-issue, since it's handled by well-known and stable tools (Ghostscript and Adobe Acrobat/Distiller).
 * there's no real community of users producing libraries for it
 * crickets: there's very little discussion of PS amongst modern programmers.
 Given the ubiquity of PDF and EPS, this is rather strange.
-* working with languages like English and French that can use the 8859-1 (Latin-1) character encoding is straightforward (see below).
+* outputs in English and French that can use the 8859-1 (Latin-1) character encoding are straightforward (see below).
-* working with languages like Chinese or Japanese is possible, but more complicated.
+* outputs in Chinese, Japanese, Korean and so on is possible, but more complicated.

-In Language Level 3, there are 385 operators listed.
+In Language Level 3, there are 385 operators listed in the manual.
 Initially, this gives you the impression that PS is large and complex.
 But after using it for a few weeks, it seems that the opposite is the case: 80% of the time, you use 20% of the operators.
 As usual, it's not only about the language, but the language <em>plus the libraries</em>.
-In a sense, PS is all language and no libraries, so you could argue that its overall size is small.
+In a sense, PS is all language and few libraries, so you could argue that its overall size is small.

-This makes sense: PS is a special purpose language, one designed mainly for printing documents.
+This makes sense: PS is a special purpose language, designed mainly for printing documents.
-There are no libraries for date-time control, regular expressions, network communication, and so on.
+There are no libraries for date-time control, regular expressions, threads, and so on.

 There are some common items that most programmers feel should have been part of the language.
 There's no help in the core language operators for: